Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Urine albumin and albumin to creatinine ratio (ACR) tests (once a year).
 This test shows if your child’s kidneys are working properly.

-Lipids (once a year).
+Lipids (every 1 to 2 years).
 This test looks at blood lipid (fat) levels to check blood vessel health.

 Thyroid function (once a year).
 This test checks the level of your child’s thyroid hormone, which helps with growth.